Phenomenology of Majorana zero modes in full-shell hybrid nanowires: Cylindrical approximation

-In Fig.~\ref{fig:TCMPD} we show the topological phase diagrams for the tubular-core model of $R=70$~nm (and $d\rightarrow 0$) and different values of $w$.
+In Fig.~\ref{fig:TCMPD} we show the topological phase diagrams for the tubular-core model of $R=70$~nm (and $d\rightarrow 0$) and different values of $W$.
 The upper row analyzes the behavior versus constant $\alpha$ and $\mu$, and the lower row the behavior versus $\Gamma_{\rm S}$ and $\mu$.
 As mentioned, the white dots in each panel correspond to the parameters used in each LDOS of Fig.~\ref{fig:TCMpos}.
 The color scale here represents the Majorana localization length, computed using the methodology of App.~\ref{Ap:Obs} and defined as the decay length of the Majorana bound state, see Fig. \ref{fig:sketch}(c).
-Note that in the upper row we now consider both positive and negative values of $\alpha$, \footnote{In principle, for a Rashba SO coupling produced by the Al/InAs band bending, $\alpha$ should be positive, since this field is radial and pointing inwards, towards the wire center [see Eq. \eqref{Eq:SOC}].
-However, we also include in our analysis the possibility of a negative $\alpha$ for completeness.
-The presence of strain at the interface or a different source of SO coupling in other materials could lead to a different sign.} see discussion of App.~\ref{Ap:HCA_Topology}.
+Note that in the upper row we now consider both positive and negative values of $\alpha$, see discussion of App.~\ref{Ap:HCA_Topology}.
+In principle, for a Rashba SO coupling produced by the Al/InAs band bending of Fig. \ref{fig:sketch}(c), $\alpha$ should be positive, since the electric field is radial and pointing inwards, towards the wire center, and the SO coupling is proportional to minus the electric field [see Eq. \eqref{Eq:SOC}].
+However, we also include in our analysis the possibility of a negative $\alpha$ for completeness, since the presence of strain at the interface or a different source of SO coupling in other materials could lead to a different sign.
 The topological phase boundaries for negative and positive values of $\alpha$ (though not the Majorana localization lengths or minigaps) are symmetric respect to a point $\alpha_{\rm c} = -1 / (2m^*R_\mathrm{av}) < 0$, see Eq.~\eqref{alphac}.
 This implies that, in absolute value, it is necessary to have a larger SO coupling to enter the topological phase for negative $\alpha$ than for a positive one.
-Another interesting feature is that, as we increase $w$, the wedged-shaped topological regions move towards smaller values of $|\alpha|$, making it easier to enter the topological phase.
-Actually, for $w=40$~nm in Fig.~\ref{fig:TCMPD}(e), $\alpha_{\rm min}\approx 0$ for the upper wedge \footnote{Note that the semi-infinite full-shell nanowire is strictly trivial for $\alpha=0$, but can be topological for vanishingly small SO coupling.}.
+Another interesting feature is that, as we increase $W$, the wedged-shaped topological regions move towards smaller values of $|\alpha|$, making it easier to enter the topological phase.
+Actually, for $W=40$~nm in Fig.~\ref{fig:TCMPD}(e), $\alpha_{\rm min}\approx 0$ for the upper wedge \footnote{Note that the semi-infinite full-shell nanowire is strictly trivial for $\alpha=0$, but can be topological for vanishingly small SO coupling.}.